immutables/immutables.github.io/immutable.md

 An explicitly declared abstract "Builder" could specify all needed `extends` or `implements` declarations in addition to having convenience methods that will show up on the generated builder.
-However, special care should be taken in order to maintain the structural compatibility of declared builder supertypes and generated builders to prevent compile-time type errors from appearing in the generated code.
+However, special care should be taken in order to maintain the structural compatibility of declared builder super-types and generated builders to prevent compile-time type errors from appearing in the generated code.

 Using "forwarding" factory methods and abstract builders, it is possible to hide the generated